 Compare capacitive coupling and inductive coupling: which dominates in a high-impedance sensor circuit versus a low-impedance power distribution network?
 Explain the physical basis for each.

 Why does a copper shield effectively block 1 GHz radiated EMI but provide poor attenuation for 60 Hz magnetic fields?
-Reference skin depth and shielding mechanisms in your answer.
+Reference skin depth, wave impedance, and the distinction between reflection and absorption loss in your answer.

-An FRQ describes a digital system with EMI problems on its power supply lines.
+A digital system has EMI problems on its power supply lines.
 Contrast the roles of a low-pass filter, a ferrite bead, and a common-mode choke in addressing this conducted EMI.
+Under what conditions would you choose each?

 Explain why multi-point grounding becomes necessary at high frequencies, even though single-point grounding effectively prevents ground loops at low frequencies.
 What electromagnetic property of the ground conductors drives this transition?